bl4drnnr/4b-bot/README.md

 ### Functional description

 There are a couple of functionalities that have been implemented and that allow user to own and manage his own crypto wallets.
+Bot is using 2 API's:

+- `bybit` API - for getting crypto rates
+- `blockchair` API - for updating wallets' amounts